 Security Central Station (Guard House)

 Provide a $150,000 allowance for a guard house.
+All items below, as noted, can be applied to the Tenant Improvement Allowance.

 A separate guard house for 1 person is required with a provision for queing at least 3 trucks at the entry and exit.
 The guard house to be at ground level.
 Please provide for a separate restroom at this location as well.
-Sanitary, water and power feeds to be provided under the base building costs along with a 2” data conduit.

 Provide traffic control gates at the guardhouse to control truck traffic.
 Gates must have breakaway arms with controls located inside the guardhouse.

 Perimeter chain fencing around the truck court and should be a minimum of 7’- 0” feet high and an additional 1’ foot of height added by using 3 strand barbwire.
 Fencing should meet minimum industry standards.
 Include a separate motor operated slide gate at the truck entrance and exit only.
+Property has natural inaccessible perimeter protecting most of the perimeter.
+The site could be secured with approximately 600 lineal feet of fencing.

 Facility Signage

 Monument Sign – requirements, design and placement shall be specified by Tenant.
 Include a $25,000 allowance for the purchase and installation of the monument sign.
+This can be applied to the TI Allowance.

 Wall Sign – requirements, design and placement shall be specified by tenant.
 Include a $15,000 allowance for the purchase and installation of a wall mounted sign.
 Power for the wall sign to be provided as part of the base building costs.
+This can be applied to the TI Allowance.

 Concrete